Date of Award

 Karl Richard Gesch

 Gesch, Karl Richard, "Validation and application of close-range photogrammetry to quantify ephemeral gully erosion" (2015).
 Graduate Theses and Dissertations.
-Paper 14319.
+14319.